-- You follow your Company's protocols for shore leave requests and for reducing the risk of exposure. - Wear the proper PPE (mask, gloves, etc. as needed) - Maintain good hand and respiratory hygiene (Wash hands frequently, use hand sanitizer, cough or sneeze into a tissue or the bend of your arm.
-Avoid touching eyes, nose or mouth) - Practice Social distancing (Remain at least 6m apart from any other person) - Limit social Contact (avoid closed spaces, crowded spaces and close contact) - Follow local and/or Provincial public health guidelines for the area you are visiting.
+• You follow your Company's protocols for shore leave requests and for reducing the risk of exposure.

+- Wear the proper PPE (mask, gloves, etc. as needed) - Maintain good hand and respiratory hygiene (Wash hands frequently, use a Health Canada approved hand sanitizer, cough or sneeze into a tissue or the bend of your arm.
+Avoid touching eyes, nose or mouth) - Practice social distancing (Remain at least 2 metres apart from any other person) - Limit social contact (avoid closed spaces, crowded spaces and close contact) - Follow local and/or Provincial public health guidelines for the area you are visiting.